History of New York City (prehistory–1664): Dutch colonization

 In 1613, the Dutch established a trading post on the western shore of Manhattan Island.
 Juan Rodrigues was the first documented non-native to live on Manhattan Island.

 In 1614 the New Netherland company was established, and consequently they settled a second fur trading post in what is today Albany, called Fort Nassau.
 It was not until 1623, however, that the Dutch interests in the area were other than commercial, and under the auspices of the newly formed Dutch West India Company they built Fort Amsterdam in 1624, a crude fortification that stood on the location of the present Alexander Hamilton U.S. Custom House on Bowling Green.
 The fort was designed mainly to protect the company's trading operations further upriver from attack by other European powers.
 Within a year, a small settlement, called New Amsterdam had grown around the fort, with a population that included mostly the garrison of company troops, as well as a contingent of Walloon, French and Flemish Huguenot families who were brought in primarily to farm the nearby land of lower Manhattan and supply the company operations with food.
 Sarah Rapelje (b.1625) was the first European born in the future New York City.
 Later in 1626, Peter Minuit purchased Manhattan Island and Staten Island from native people in exchange for trade goods.

-The Dutch took heavy advantage of the Indigenous reliance on wampum as a trading medium by exchanging cheap European-made metal tools for beaver pelts.
+The Dutch took heavy advantage of the Indigenous reliance on wampum as a trading medium by exchanging European-made metal tools for beaver pelts.
 By using such tools, the Indigenous greatly increased the rate of production of wampum, debasing its value for trade.
 Lenape men abandoned hunting and fishing for food in favor of beaver trapping.
-Moreover, the Dutch began manufacturing their own wampum with superior tools in order to further dominate the trading network among themselves and the Indigenous (a practice undertaken by the settlers in New England as well).
+Moreover, the Dutch began manufacturing their own wampum in order to further dominate the trading network among themselves and the Indigenous (a practice undertaken by the settlers in New England as well).
 As a result of this increase, beavers were largely trapped out in the Five Boroughs within two decades, leaving the Lenape largely dependent on the Dutch.
 As a result, the Indigenous population declined drastically throughout the 17th century through a combination of disease, starvation, and outward migration.